 What are the benefits of World Trade Center Denver Membership and how do I become a member?

-As a non-profit membership association, the World Trade Center Denver offers members priority access to international business training, global expertise, and networking connections both locally and through the 330 World Trade Centers around the world.
-Members also gain free access to international business resources, publications, and international networking events.
-Most of the trainings and seminars given by the Rocky Mountain World Trade Center Institute are offered to members at a discounted rate.
+As a non-profit trade association, the World Trade Center Denver offers members priority access to international business training, global expertise, and networking connections both locally and through the 330 World Trade Centers around the world.
+Members gain free and discounted access to international business resources, publications, and international networking events.
 For more information on how to become a member, including membership packages and pricing, please visit our membership page.

 What is the Certificate in International Trade?
 What are the requirements to achieve certification?